-- ensure the implementation of this policy; - ensure everyone connected with the school is aware of this policy; - familiarise school personnel with the policy and procedures; - ensure school personnel and governors read and aware of the following documents: - □ Keeping Children Safe in Education (2018) (Part One) - □ School Personnel Code of Conduct - □ Safeguarding and Child Protection Policy - □ Pupil Behaviour and Discipline Policy - □ Children Missing Education Policy - ensure school personnel and governors sign a declaration that they have read the above documents; - provide advice and support to staff on child welfare and child protection matters; - annually review the policy with the Headteacher; - keep up to date will all new guidance on safeguarding children; - keep all school personnel up to date with any changes to procedures; - ensure new and part time staff have access to and understand this policy and procedures; - and procedures.
+- To ensure the implementation of this policy. - To ensure everyone connected with the school is aware of this policy. - To familiarise school personnel with the policy and procedures. - To provide advice and support to staff on child welfare and child protection matters. - To annually review the policy with the Headteacher. - To keep up to date will all new guidance on safeguarding children. - To keep all school personnel up to date with any changes to procedures. - To ensure new and part time staff have access to and understand this policy and procedures.